 Nearly 50% of adults in the United States have high blood pressure, but what makes it even worse is that not all of them know it.

-Having your blood pressure under control is essential, but if you have hypertension, you can still regulate it.
+Having your blood pressure under control is essential, but you can still regulate it if you have hypertension.
 In this article, I will share with you how you can use exercise to fight hypertension.

 Exercise for hypertension